hyperledger/fabric/docs/source/install.md

 We also have precompiled `Fabric CLI tool binaries` and `Fabric Docker Images` which will be downloaded to your environment, to get you going.

-The cURL command in the instructions below sets up your environment so that you can run the Fabric test network.
+The `install-fabric.sh` script introduced in the next section automates the process to set up your environment.
 Specifically, it performs the following steps:

 * Clones the [hyperledger/fabric-samples](https://github.com/hyperledger/fabric-samples) repository.
 * Downloads the latest Hyperledger Fabric Docker images and tags them as `latest`